MejlaP/nyc-taxi-pipeline-analytics/README.md

 # NYC Taxi Data Pipeline & Analytics (H2 2025)

 ## 📌 Project Overview
 This project is a hands-on data engineering pipeline that processes real-world NYC Yellow Taxi data from the second half of 2025 (July to December).
-Using **Apache Spark** and the **Medallion Architecture**, the pipeline takes raw, messy data and transforms it step-by-step into clean, business-ready tables.
+Using Apache Spark and the Medallion Architecture, the pipeline takes raw, messy data and transforms it step-by-step into clean, business-ready tables.

 The entire pipeline was built, debugged, and run within the free **Databricks Community Edition**, using **Unity Catalog** (`nyctaxi`) for data cataloging and schema isolation.

+---

+## ⚙️ Engineering Highlights
+* **Incremental Processing & Orchestration:** Built a robust ETL pipeline designed for incremental batch processing.
+The workflow is orchestrated using Databricks Workflows (Jobs), ensuring consistent and automated updates to the Gold layer.
+* **Historical Data Management (SCD Type 2):** Implemented SCD Type 2 logic for the taxi_zone_lookup table (Silver layer) to track historical changes in location names, maintaining a full audit trail.
+* **Temporal Joins:** Fact-to-dimension joins are configured to respect the validity periods of location data, ensuring accurate record assignment even as business attributes change over time.
+* **Environment Optimization:** Pipeline configured to run within the strict memory and compute limits of the Databricks Community Edition.

 ---